rr-manoj-dobbali/sql-style-guide/README.md

 - Queries within the CTE's should be one level indented (4 spaces)
 - All the queries within CTE's should follow rest of the guidelines
-- Commas seperating queries/CTE's should be at the end of each query/CTE instead of begining of next CTE, For example
+- Commas separating queries/CTE's should be at the end of each query/CTE instead of beginning of next CTE, For example

 ```
 -- Good
 with top10_interests as (
     select distinct interest_area, interest_score, member_id
     from ff_last_year_member_interest_area
 ),
 last_year_store_member_interest_area as (
     select interest_area, rank as top10_rank
     ...
     ...